First Chapter Friday is one of those ideas that checks all the boxes.

 What do students do for First Chapter Friday?

 It is incredibly important that First Chapter Fridays does not become a chore for students.
 While I do have students respond to literature and write summaries, I’m also careful to give them the opportunity to read (and be read to) for no purpose other than enjoyment and with no strings or assignments attached.
 In this activity, students don’t have to do anything except listen.

 Since you’re reading from a new book each week, it may be easy for students to forget what they’ve already heard, so I did create a “bookshelf” for students to add to each week.
 As/after I read, students write the title of the book on any of the book spines and may color/draw/doodle on that particular spine to represent the book.

 Which books should I read?

-This is a great way to encourage students to read high quality literature that you know students aren’t likely to select on their own.
+First chapter Friday is a great way to encourage students to read high quality literature that you know students aren’t likely to select on their own.
 I see students get in “reading ruts” and they don’t explore new genres or authors.
 The short-term goal is to help students find books they will enjoy, and my long-term goals is to help my students learn to love reading.